jc2538/cafe-app/README.md

+To run:

+If running for the 1st time, first initialize the virtual environment and install requirements.
+	virtualenv cmle-env

+All subsequent times:
+	source cmle-env/bin/activate
+	pip install -r requirements.txt
+	python model.py

 # Deploy Bookshelf to Google Kubernetes Engine

 This optional tutorial will walk you through how to deploy the Bookshelf sample application to [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 This tutorial is also applicable to [Kubernetes](http://kubernetes.io/) outside of Google Kubernetes Engine, but may require additional steps for external load balancing.